Get in Touch

 • Selecting the appropriate level of detail

-• Choosing the right model for your audience
+• Choosing the right model for the audience

-• Converting business models into user requirements
+• Translating business models into user requirements

-• Delivering your models effectively
+• Delivering the models effectively

 Requirements